 Most Affordable Mini Crib

-The Delta mini crib has the durable construction of a standard mini crib, while also being foldable for easy storage and portability.
-It folds flat to 6 inches thick, which makes it easy to set up and take down, and means it can also fit in most car trunks.
+The Delta mini crib has the durable construction of a standard mini crib while also being foldable for easy storage and portability.
+It folds flat to 6 inches thick, which makes it easy to set up, take down, and fit in most car trunks.

 - Has wheels.